heraldapp/datadriventeam.org/src/content/240-engage.md

 weight: 240
 ---

-# Engage With Customers About Their Feedback
+# Engage with customers about their feedback

 Feedback is a two-way street.
 Customers want to _know_ they're being heard, and so it's not enough to just keep track of what they're saying.
 In fact, customer-obsessed teams lean heavily on customers to understand exactly what they should be building.
 And when it's completed, they make it a point to remind that user of the time they expressed a problem (in their own words), and update them on the team's progress in solving it.